 On the way to Zwieselstein, we reached the highest point of the tour – the Pitztaler Jöchel with 2995 m.
 We had to walk over a Glacier.

-My Suunto Core (consider to get the Suunto Traverse instead) helped a bit to estimate the altitude and the time still needed to reach our destination.
+My Suunto Core helped a bit to estimate the altitude and the time still needed to reach our destination.
+2993 m was the highest spot where we have been to on this hike.

 And again we were rewarded with an excellent panoramic view from the peak of the Kreuzjoch.